jsandler18/jsandler18.github.io/_tutorial/interrupts.md

 `INTERRUPTS_ENABLED` loads the Current Program Status Register, or `CPSR` into a register.
 It then checks bit 7.
 If bit 7 is clear, then interrupts are enabled.  `ENABLE_INTERRUPTS` executes the `cps` (Change Processor State) instruction with the `ie` (Interrupts Enable).
 The argument `i` means to enable IRQs as opposed to `f` for FIQs.  `DISABLE_INTERRUPTS` works exactly like `ENABLE_INTERRUPTS`, except the suffix is `id` (Interrupts Disable).

 ## The System Timer

 Interrupts are useless unless we have something to actually interrupt us!
-The ultimate goal is to have the USB controller interrupt us, but the USB controller is hard to set up, so instead let's set up the [system timer peripheral](/extra/sys-time.html).
+We are going to set up the [system timer peripheral](/extra/sys-time.html), as this will be useful in setting up processes.

 We declare a C struct to map out the system timer peripheral:
 ``` c